-In 2017 Tor HaMidbar (“Time of The Desert”) changed its name to Eretz-Ir (“Country, City) , reflecting the organization’s growth and expanded mission of enriching cities in all of Israel’s periphery, not only in the Negev Desert.
-Eretz-Ir works to show people that the cities in Israel’s periphery are a viable and desirable option when choosing where to live.
+Fun fact – Eretz-Ir was originally called Tor HaMidbar (“Time of The Desert”).
+We changed our name to Eretz-Ir (“Country, City) in 2017 to reflect our growth and expanded mission of enriching cities in all of Israel’s periphery, not only in the Negev Desert.

-- Promote community development in peripheral cities by encouraging local civil activism.
+- Promote community development in peripheral cities through encouraging civil activism.

 - Create innovative solutions to social needs by establishing social-business initiatives.

-- Promote quality, diverse employment in the Negev by developing tri-sector partnerships and holistic solutions.
+- Promote quality, diverse employment by developing tri-sector partnerships and holistic solutions.

-- Enhance public awareness to the high quality of life that cities in the periphery can offer, attracting and retaining young populations.
+- Enhance public awareness to the high quality of life that cities outside Central Israel can offer; attracting and retaining young populations.

 - We believe that communities, social initiatives, and quality employment in peripheral cities will strengthen the cities both economically and socially.